bumps/bumps/doc/guide/optimizer.rst

 *Calculate entropy*, if true, computes the entropy for the fit.
 This is an estimate of the amount of information in the data.
 Use ``--entropy`` from the command line.

+*Steps*, if not zero, determines the number of iterations to use for drawing samples after burn in.
+Each iteration updates the full population, which is (population x number of fitted parameters) points.
+This option is available for compatibility; it is more useful to set the number of samples directly.
+Use ``--steps=n`` from the command line.

 Use ``--fit=dream`` to select DREAM from the commandline.